SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 We next build predictive models for yield deltas to use in simulations of future loss outcomes.

 ### Response and input vector
 We predict yield delta distributions per year ahead of Monte Carlo simulations.
-Specifically, we predict either two parmameters (mean, std) for a normal distribution or four parameters [@scipy_beta_2024] for a beta distribution [@nelson_influence_1990] with distribution type chosen by skew and kurtosis [@kim_statistical_2013].
+Prior work suggests that yields follow a beta distribution [@nelson_influence_1990] but the expected shape of yield deltas is unknown.
+Therefore, we predict parameters^[2 parameters for normal (mean, std) and 4 for beta (center, scale, a, b).] for either a normal distribution or beta distribution [@scipy_beta_2024] depending on skew and kurtosis [@kim_statistical_2013].
 This use of summary statistics helps ensure appropriate dimensionality for the dataset size [@alwosheel_dataset_2018].
-To predict these responses, we describe each of the 9 CHC-CMIP6 variables as min, max, mean, count, and standard deviation per month for the given year.
-These varibles constitute the model input vector along with year, the historic absolute yield mean ($y_{\mu-historic}$), and standard deviation ($y_{\sigma-historic}$) seen in the neighborhood which capture some measures around baseline variability.
-See supplemental and interactive tools for further exploration.
+To predict these responses, we describe each of the 9 CHC-CMIP6 variables as daily min, max, mean, and standard deviation per month for the given year.
+These varibles constitute the model input vector along with year, the historic absolute yield mean ($y_{\mu-historic}$), and standard deviation ($y_{\sigma-historic}$) seen in the neighborhood for baseline variability.
+See supplemental and interactive tools [@pottinger_data_2024] for further exploration.

 ### Neural network
 Our regressors ($f$) use neighborhood-level climate variables ($C$) and historic yield information to predict future yield changes ($y_{\Delta\%}$) per year.
 We preprocess these inputs using z score normalization [@kim_investigating_2024].